-A high fire frequency has been found to lead to a simplification of vegetation structure, comprising only large trees, an understorey of grasses, and eucalypt resprouts (Cook, 2021; Freeman et al., 2018; Scott et al., 2012).
+A high fire frequency leads to a simplification of vegetation structure, favouring large trees, an understorey of grasses, and Eucalyptus resprouts (Cook, 2021; Freeman et al., 2018; Scott et al., 2012).
 This effect has been observed in major research projects in the NT (at Munmarlary and Kapalga) where long unburnt sites have developed substantially less grass cover than sites that had been burned annually (Bowman and Panton, 1995; Andersen et al., 1998, 2003, 2005).
+Conversely, annually burnt portions of Paradise Farm (e.g. firebreaks) have favoured high cover of annual grasses (Paramjyoti et al., 2024).
 Discussions with Traditional Owners during cultural reconnection visits to the RPA are in alignment with this research, with suggested concerns around the impact of frequent fire on Sorghum density, as well as particular bush food species.

 By contrast, a regime of less frequent fires has been found to provide greater opportunities for recruited saplings to escape the flame zone and for a mid-stratum to persist (Freeman et al., 2017; Setterfield, 2002).
+Fire exclusion for longer periods (e.g. more than ten years) may contribute to increased leaf litter and limited understorey species richness and cover (Paramjyoti et al., 2024).

-Fire intensity in the regional surrounds
+Fire intensity